 How do you encourage other women to start doing what you do?

-Shanita: On my path, I have found my greatest strength and encouragement came from a space of deep self-love and acceptance.
-I would encourage all women to start there and to cultivate whatever practices in your life that bring you deep self-love and acceptance.
-From there, we have the wisdom, capacity, and tools to move mountains.
-Then we can navigate from an empowered and authentic space no matter what path we are on.
+Shanita: On my path, I have found my greatest strength came from a space of deep self-love, acceptance, encouragement, and support of loved ones.
+Whether I am climbing a mountain or pursuing my visual art passions, I would encourage all women to start there and to cultivate whatever practices in your life that bring you a deeper level of self-love, happiness and self-acceptance.
+From this empowered space, we have the wisdom, capacity, and tools to move mountains.
+We have the ability to navigate the terrain and obstacles of life no matter what path we are on.

 What are you doing when you’re not working hard?

 Taylor: I work hard and play hard!
 However, when I'm not climbing, backpacking, or mountaineering for work *or* for fun, I'm dancing.
 I love social dancing and go out to nights of salsa, bachata, merengue, swing, or blues regularly.
 My favorite is seeking out the incredible talent in the live music scene of Portland, Ore.

 Stacey: You will find me sitting under a big tree somewhere deep in the woods, wandering the back roads of the Pacific Northwest or hanging out in Willamette wine country.